YMari/InternView-InternshipReviewWebApp/README.md

 docker-compose up nextjs
 ```

-* If you want to exit just press cntl C twice to kill container
+* If you want to exit just press ctrl + C twice to kill container

 * To cleanup system and remove all docker containers and volumes run:
 ```